nims-dpfc/nims-hyrax/README.md

 ### In production (& on the test server)
 In order to secure our development, the 'production' app runs behind nginx.
 The access credentials are in our private repo.

-Ensure you have created a `.env.production` file in `hyrax/` (see the example) and run with:
+Run with:

     docker-compose -f docker-compose.yml -f docker-compose-production.yml up -d

 * The service will run without Solr, etc. ports being exposed to the host
-* Hyrax is accessible behind http basic auth at ports 81 and 3000
+* Hyrax is accessible behind http basic auth at ports 80 and 3000

 ### For Developers
 We use the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model, so ensure you set up